jlrichey/mod_12_challenge/README.md

 Then the model was `.fit` to the training dataset.
 Predictions were run using `.predict` on the testing data.

-Next, balanced accuracy report, confusion matrix, and classification report (`classification_report_imbalanced`) was generated for analysis and evalucation of the model.
+Next, a balanced accuracy report, confusion matrix, and classification report (`classification_report_imbalanced`) was generated for analysis and evaluation of the model.

 #### Model 2 - Logistic Regression Model with Resampled training data

-The same process was followed as in Model 1, except that the data was resampled utilizing the `RandomOverSampler` class from the `imbalanced-learn` library prior to fitting the oversampled data, fitting it to the logistic regression model, making predictions, and generating evaluatory componants for the analysis and comparison of the two model approaches.
+The same process was followed as in Model 1, except that the data was resampled utilizing the `RandomOverSampler` class from the `imbalanced-learn` library prior to fitting the oversampled data, fitting it to the logistic regression model, making predictions, and generating evaluatory components for the analysis and comparison of the two model approaches.

 ## Results